hyclem/blockchain/README.md

 ## Demonstration
 <table >
   <tr >
-    <th style="width:50%;"><ins>Step 1</ins> : registration / recording of the practitioner's address and the patient</th>
+    <th style="width:45%;"><ins>Step 1</ins> : registration / recording of the practitioner's address and the patient</th>
-    <th style="width:50%;"><ins>Step 2</ins> : add patient feedback </th>
+    <th style="width:55%;"><ins>Step 2</ins> : add patient feedback </th>
   </tr>

   <tr>
-    <td>Choose an address for the practittioner and the patient.
+    <td>Choose an address for the practitioner and the patient.
 With the practitioner's address click to register.
 Then,  in the 'inscriptionPatient' section, add the patient address and the name of the medicine in trials.
 During the trial, only one drug is prescribed to the patient. <br><br>NB_ : only the practitionner can register patient address and see data collected (see Step 3).
 </td>
     <td>For this step, enter the address of the selected patient in the "account" section.
 You now have the possibility, as a patient, to give your feedback on the tested drug.
     The patient's information and comments will be directly associated with the tested drug.